Identity-Preserving Image-to-Video Generation via Reward-Guided Optimization: Conclusion

 In this paper, we present \nickName, a reinforcement learning–based framework for image-to-video diffusion models that substantially improves identity preservation without modifying the underlying architecture or introducing auxiliary identity modules.
 Our method addresses key shortcomings of prior approaches by (i) leverage a facial reward model to enhance identity consistency (ii) introducing a robust facial scoring mechanism that aggregates multi-view facial features from ground-truth videos, and (iii) stabilizing learning with a multi-step KL regularization that preserves the foundation model’s original capabilities.
 We hope that our work can bring identity preservation in I2V and its reward framework into the sight of a broader community and motivate further research.

 \textbf{Limitations and Future Work.} This work focuses on facial identity preservation in image-to-video generation.
-However, preserving identity also entails consistency of non-facial attributes (jewelry, accessories, clothing), which remain underexplored.
+However, the consistency of non-facial attributes (e.g., jewelry, accessories, clothing) remains underexplored.
 We plan to investigate the unified identity reward model that covers these aspects in future work.

-\textbf{Acknowledgment.} We thank Shijie Jiang, Pengfei Liu and Biao Wang for the fruitful discussions and valuable suggestions during the research.
+\textbf{Acknowledgments.} This work was supported by Alibaba Group through Alibaba Research Intern Program.
+In addition, we thank Shijie Jiang, Pengfei Liu and Biao Wang for the fruitful discussions and valuable suggestions during the research.
 We would also like to thank Kangyu Wang, Jiahe Li and Yiliang Gu for their significant contributions to the infrastructure of our training framework.